 Have you ever noticed how uncommon it is for somebody to drive down the wrong side of a highway.
 Our expectations are to keep people doing the right things on the highway, and it will keep people doing the right things on the economic highway.
 It is the right thing to do, and it is how we will finally be capable of serving and protecting each of the worlds citizens, all of them, optimal economic progress for this and future generations.

 Academics must paint yellow lines down the center of the economic highway.
 Old school academia collected knowledge for their bureaucratic bosses.
-They viewed it knowledge as if it were flat.
+They viewed knowledge as if it were flat.
 Ethics makes it a sphere.
 All knowledge has an ethical dimension.
 Measurements of knowledge have only perceived validity before they are applied, because all knowledge has an economic hemisphere, and an antinomic hemisphere.

 Gathering and applying knowledge is an economic necessity that requires thought, calculation, measurement, public reports and peer reviews.
 Knowledge is both a hazardous material and a social necessity.
 Its application is an economic skill that requires academic oversight to ensure that, first, no harm is done, and second, that benefit is received.
 The purpose of education is economics.

-Academics has eyes that see danger that are indiscernible to bureaucratic pillars.
+Academics has eyes that see dangers that are indiscernible to bureaucratic pillars.
 It has eyes that see possibilities that bureaucratic pillars cannot detect.
 New school academics must also have a heart that feels the antinomic despair that cannot be felt by the ancient bureaucratic pillars that compel allegiance at unreasonable cost.
 The ancient pillars disallow knowledge from penetrating their stoney walls.
-Academics must expand its knowledge to include the true science of economics, that is the centerline in the highway toward the betterment of humans and humanity,
+Academics must expand its knowledge to include the true science of economics, that is the center line in the highway toward the betterment of humans and humanity,